Which Construction Jobs Are the Hardest?

 Contractors voted carpentry and drywall/insulation tied for third among the most physically demanding jobs.
 Consumers, however, went with drywall/insulation and excavating, followed closely by landscaping.

 Painters, carpet cleaners and electricians also self-ranked their specialties as physically demanding.

 Electrical, Carpentry Rank High for Training

 Electrical work led the pack for home improvement jobs requiring the most rigorous training and expertise.
-It had 23 percent of the vote from contractors and 35 percent of the vote from consumers.
-It was followed by carpentry, HVAC and creating cabinets and countertops.
+It had 23 percent of the vote from contractors and 35 percent from consumers.
+Carpentry, HVAC and creating cabinets and countertops followed.
 Trailing behind those was plumbing.
-Contractors listed plumbing at 8 percent, tying it with masonry and drywall and insulation.
+Contractors listed plumbing at eight percent, tying it with masonry and drywall and insulation.